fontello/fontello/README.md

 We like idea to use iconic fonts on web, and we try to make convenient font tools for end users.
 But we are not designers.
-If you can help us with creating high quality iconic fonts, please, contact with vitaly@rcdesign.ru .
+If you can help us with creating high quality iconic fonts, please, contact vitaly@rcdesign.ru .

 ## Authors